Shopify/polaris/src/components/ResourceList/README.md

   ...
 ```

 Next, we need to deal with state.
 We’ll add 2 new properties to our state object.
 One will handle the text input in the filter control’s search field.
 The other property will handle the rest of the filters.
-As we did in our sorting implementation, we’ll add handler methods that call `setState` to update the UI when merchants change the filters.
+As we did in our sorting implementation, we’ll add handler methods that call `setState` to update the UI when the merchant changes the filters.

 ```jsx
 ...